Acceleration and Deceleration Ramping

 Configure Ramping for Coordinated Motion

-For coordinated moves such as MoveLinear(), MoveCw(), MoveCcw(), use the functions that follow to configure ramping.
+For coordinated moves such as MoveLinear(), MoveCw(), MoveCcw(), use the functions in this section to configure ramping.
 Because coordinated motion synchronizes motions on multiple axes, you must configure ramping for each task instead of for each axis.

 The controller supplies the task parameters that follow to configure the default ramping behavior of coordinated moves: